 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities as at the balance sheet date and the amounts reported for the revenues and expenses during the year.
 However, the nature of estimation means that actual outcomes could differ from those estimates.
 The key judgements and estimation uncertainty that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities within the next financial year are on the pension liabilities for both the Firefighters Pension Scheme and the Local Government Pension Scheme.

-The estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected return on pension fund assets (LGPS Scheme only).
+The estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement eace.

+relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected return on pension fund assets (LGPS Scheme only).
 The actuaries have been appointed to provide the Authority with expert advice about both assumptions made in the pension calculations and about sensitivities to these assumptions.

 Depreciation - the remaining useful lives of all assets are estimated.
 The Authority relies on the expertise of an external valuer to determine the lives of all building assets.
 The lives of vehicles, plant and equipment and intangible assets are based on historical experience and professional estimates.
-If the estimates were to differ from the actuals this would affect the level of depreciation and amortisation charged to the Comprehensive Income and Expenditure

-Statement, as well as the carrying amounts of non-current assets in the Balance Sheet.
-The carrying amounts of non-current assets as at 31 March 2022 was £42.566m.
-Total depreciation for the year was £1.907m and impairment for the year was £58k.
+If the estimates were to differ from the actuals this would affect the level of depreciation and amortisation charged to the Comprehensive Income and Expenditure Statement, as well as the carrying amounts of non-current assets in the Balance Sheet.
+The carrying amounts of non-current assets as at 31 March 2023 was £44.362m.
+Total depreciation for the year was £1.852m and impairment for the year was £0k.